emleddin/comp-chem-website/pages/UNIX_guide/UNIXguide-tree.md

 {% include note.html content="You don't need to specify a folder with the tree command.
-Here, `VirtualBox_VMs/` was specified from a home folder where the regular results would have just cluttered this page!" %}
+Here, `VirtualBox_VMs/` was specified from a home folder where the regular result would have just cluttered this page!" %}

 Different flags can be used to give more information, or only show specific things in tree.
 By default, all files and subdirectories are shown.